Your best recruiter just sourced 50 candidates in 4 hours. It used to take her 2 days.

 Your recruiter is nervous because the numbers are scary.

-[@portabletext/react] Unknown block type "span", specify a component for it in the `components.types` prop That's basically everyone.
+**87% of companies have adopted AI-driven recruitment tools**.
+That's basically everyone.
 But here's what happens next: only 1% of organizations consider their AI deployment fully mature.
 Most teams deploy it, then struggle with implementation.
 Flooded with garbage candidates, angry hiring managers, candidates feeling alienated by bot conversations.
 The problem isn't the AI.
 It's the workflow.

 The gap between the 80% failing and the 20% winning?
 It's not the AI.
 It's how you use it.

-What The 20% Are Actually Doing
+What the 20% Are Actually Doing

 Here's how it works when recruitment teams get this right: